fsquillace/junest/README.md

 ## Cannot use AUR repository ##

-> **Q**: Why do I get the following error when I try to install a package with yogurt?
+> **Q**: Why do I get the following error when I try to install a package?

     Cannot find the gzip binary required for compressing man and info pages.

 > **A**: JuNest comes with a very basic number of packages.
-> In order to install AUR packages via yogurt you need to install the package group `base-devel` first
+> In order to install AUR packages you need to install the package group `base-devel` first
 > that contains all the essential packages for compiling from source code (such as gcc, make, patch, etc):

     #> pacman -S --ignore sudo base-devel